 Let’s dust off a pre-Code mad scientist picture.
-And, as an added bonus, let’s choose one filmed in two strip Technicolor and directed by Michael Curtiz, of Robin Hood, Casablanca and Mildred Pierce fame.
+And, as an added bonus, let’s choose one filmed in early Technicolor and directed by Michael Curtiz, of Robin Hood, Casablanca and Mildred Pierce fame.
 Even better, let’s choose one that has horror veteran Lionel Atwill and scream queen Fay Wray.

 Doctor X is a fun little horror gem.
 It starts out as a mad scientist/murder mystery but then turns into an Old Dark House picture for its final act.